-Choose Regular Decision if you are applying after the Early Action deadline (December 1 for fall admission), or if you want to include as much of your senior year record as possible.
+Choose Regular Decision if you are applying after the Early Action deadline, or if you want to include as much of your senior year record as possible.

 If you apply Regular Decision, we encourage applying by January 15 (priority date) for the fall semester and before October 15 (priority date) for the spring semester.
 After these dates, all applicants are considered on a space-available basis.

 **Or date stated in acceptance packet, whichever is later

 You can only apply using one application source.